Where is Busselton?

 Busselton is a coastal city on Geographe Bay, in the South West corner of Western Australia.
 Lying approximately 230 kilometres from the capital city of Perth, it is home to iconic Busselton Jetty, the longest wooden jetty structure in the Southern hemisphere.
 It has a climate the envy of many places world-wide that is usually referred to as Mediterranean.
 No longer referred to fondly as ‘sleepy hollow’, the city is now a major service centre for the region and a gateway to the famous wineries, forests and beaches of the South West.

 Although the area is the home of the Wardandi Aborigine people, it was not until the 1830′s that the region was first settled by Europeans.
 During subsequent years forestry and timber products were the major industries.
 During the 1920′s Busselton and surrounds underwent an influx of mainly British ex-pats as part of the WA government’s Group Settlement Scheme.
 Although touted as a failure, with the hardships resulting in many walking off the land, the hard work of the early settlers seeded the development of today’s cattle & dairy industry and since the 1970s the region has developed a growing reputation as a premier wine-growing centre.

 In 1966 when the first Busselton Health Study was initiated the population of Busselton was around 6000 people.
-Today this number is approaching 30,000 and is set to grow over the coming years as more and more people are drawn to the region.
+Today this number is over 32,000 and is set to grow over the coming years as more and more people are drawn to the region.
 We see this growth as a positive benefit to the research activities in Busselton as it not only adds great value to the existing dataset but also allows future studies into the changing demographic of the population.

 Why conduct health studies in Busselton?